oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ## 1.2 Glossary

 ### 1.2.1 Definitions of terms
+* **Information**:
+    A measure of the entropy (resolution of uncertainty) in a message.
+Information is the essential meaning of a message, as opposed to insignificant data that can be added, modified, or deleted without affecting meaning.

 * **Information Model**:
-    An abstract schema that defines the structure and value constraints of information used by applications.
+    An abstract schema that defines the structure and value constraints of information used within and across applications.

 * **Data Model**:
-    A concrete schema that defines the structure and value constraints of information serialized for transmission or storage using a specific data format.
+    A concrete schema that defines the structure and value constraints of serialized data.
+    A single information model corresponds to multiple equivalent data models; two data models are equivalent if they represent the same information.

 * **Graph**:
-    A mathematical structure consisting of nodes and edges used to model pairwise relations between objects.
+    A mathematical structure used to model pairwise relationships between objects.
-    An information model is a graph where the nodes are information types and edges represent relationships between types.
+    An information model is a graph where nodes are information type definitions and edges are relationships between types.

 * **Package**:
     A namespace for the set of types it contains.
-A type may reference types defined in other packages using their namespaces.
+A type references a type defined in another package using its namespace.

 * **Document**:
     A series of octets described by a data format applied to an information model, or equivalently, by a data model.